Jason Emery

+He is married to Tori Ratima and is a father of three daughters, Aria, Maddie and Riley.

 Early life and schooling

 Born in Tauranga, Emery moved south to Wellington before ending up in Palmerston North at the age of 13.
 While attending Palmerston North Boys' High School, Emery made the school's 1st XV as a centre as a year 11 student in 2009, competing in the Super 8 schools competition.

 In 2010, Emery made the New Zealand Schools team.
 He scored a try in the annual trans-Tasman 'Test' against the Australia Schoolboys, played in Littlebourne.
 The match was won by New Zealand 30–21.
 The team had previously played Tonga Schools and Otago U19 two weeks earlier.

 The following year Emery, while in his final year at school, played for New Zealand schools against Australia, at Knox Grammar School in Sydney.
 New Zealand lost 19–26, with fellow midfielder, who was also from PNBHS, Ngani Laumape scoring New Zealand's only try.

 Playing career

 While still at school, Emery was signed by the Manawatu Rugby Union, but didn't make his provincial debut until 24 August 2012.
 Before that, he went to South Africa to compete at the Junior Rugby World Cup with the New Zealand U20 team, coming in 2nd place.
 He made his debut at the age of 18, against the Wellington Lions in the National Provincial Championship.
 He came on as a substitute in the final 30 minutes.
 He went on to help create the only try by Manawatu in the 11–30 loss at Central Energy Trust Arena in Palmerston North.
 He scored his first try for his province in a 33–20 win over Northland in a Championship match.
 It was also Emery's first start for his province.